SierraActual/pythonHacking101/README.md

     **WARNING: Automated iptables modification not functioning.
 Will need to modify iptables based on use-case.**
-        **(e.g. iptables -I FORWARD -j NFQUEUE --queue-num 0)** **When complete ensure you flush with "iptables --flush"**
+        **(e.g. iptables -I FORWARD -j NFQUEUE --queue-num 0)** **When complete ensure you flush with "iptables --flush"** **Above may also have issues on newer systems as iptables is depreciated.
+Will adjust for newer solution at a later date**

     python3 cut_net/cut_net.py